open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

 ### Additional settings

-For tricks that not implemented by the optimizer, they should be implemented through optimizer constructor (e.g., set parameter-wise learning rates) or hooks.
+Tricks not implemented by the optimizer should be implemented through optimizer constructor (e.g., set parameter-wise learning rates) or hooks.
 We list some common settings that could stabilize the training or accelerate the training.
 Feel free to create PR, issue for more settings.

 - Use gradient clip to stabilize training
 Some models need gradient clip to clip the gradients to stabilize the training process.
 An example is as below: